 - Steel Tape Measure

 - Blinds.com Measuring Worksheet

-Helpful Hints Before You Begin Measuring for Draperies:
+Helpful Hints Before You Begin Measuring Windows for Curtains and Draperies:

 - For the most accurate measurements, only use a steel tape measure.